What Light Fittings for the Kitchen? A Guide to Kitchen Lighting Fixtures

 - Make the kitchen feel larger and more inviting

-Best for:
+Best for

-- Overall ambient lighting
+- General ambient lighting

 - Low ceilings

-- Clean, modern kitchens
+- Clean, modern designs

-Best for:
+Best for

 - Kitchen islands